- Indiana University School of Law, J.D., 1997

 Peggy received her J.D./MBA from Indiana University, where she was a member of editorial staff of the Indiana Law Journal.
 She received her B.A. magna cum laude from University of California, Los Angeles.

 - 9/11/2019The Vorys benefits team will host the inaugural Vorys Benefits Conferences in Cincinnati on September 11, 2019 and in Columbus on October 16, 2019.
 These conferences were designed and developed specifically for in-house benefits professionals.

-- 8/6/2019Become a “Qualified” Expert: Legal Requirements and Best Practices in Administering Qualified Domestic Relations OrdersVorys attorneys Peggy Baron and Elizabeth Howard will host a webinar titled, “Become a “Qualified” Expert: Legal Requirements and Best Practices in Administering Qualified Domestic Relations Orders” on August 6, 2019.
+- 8/6/2019Become a “Qualified” Expert: Legal Requirements and Best Practices in Administering Qualified Domestic Relations OrdersVorys attorneys Peggy Baron and Elizabeth Howard hosted a webinar titled, “Become a “Qualified” Expert: Legal Requirements and Best Practices in Administering Qualified Domestic Relations Orders” on August 6, 2019.

 - 11/15/2018Vorys attorneys Peggy Baron and Elizabeth Howard presented a webinar on November 15, 2018 entitled, Missing Plan Participants: Best Practices in Light of Increased DOL Scrutiny.

 - 3/15/2017Vorys attorneys Christine Poth and Peggy Baron presented a webinar titled "DOL Fiduciary Rule: Planning for Contingencies," on March 15, 2017.

 - 4/26/2019In 1990, Congress enacted the Federal Debt Collection and Procedures Act.
 One feature of that law allows a federal court to issue a “writ of continuing garnishment” to access a convicted participant’s retirement plan benefits to satisfy a restitution order entered as part of the participant’s criminal sentencing.